devloberto/sanitize-amazon/README.md

 # sanitize-amazon

-**a browser addon that cleans amazon URLs when browsing amazon's web store to protect you from tracking**
+**`sanitize-amazon` is a browser extension that cleans amazon URLs when browsing amazon's web store to protect you from tracking.**
+This addon is a nice little helper if you take care of your privacy.

 ## Note